somoradi/git_training/README.md

        Git has a very different approach: it is open-source and thus available for free on a large number of platforms.
        It has an enormous community, which ensures that it will be supported for decades to come.
-       Git is not tied to a particular service infrastructure --- you can just use it locally without an internet connection, add an online service like Github or gitlab for distribution and backup purposes, or set up your own git server in a few minutes.
+       Git is not tied to a particular service infrastructure --- you can just use it locally without an internet connection, add an online service like GitHub or gitlab for distribution and backup purposes, or set up your own git server in a few minutes.
        Although it is designed with plain text files in mind, it works with all files (even binaries).
        Git works at the level of file systems rather than individual files so that you can keep track of the revision history of entire folders rather than just invidiual files.
        This is essential for any kind of project that involves more than one file, which includes writing research papers in LaTeX and all decently sized coding projects.